StevenLwcz/StevenLwcz.github.io/_posts/2024-10-21-A-Memory-View-Tui-Window-For-Gdb.md

 Memory addresses may not be valid.
 The process has stopped running or the address is out of the memory range allowed by the process from user input or by scrolling through the memory.
 In these cases ```read_memory()``` throws a ```gdb.MemoryView``` exception which we can catch.
 The ```return``` will keep the current display on the TUI window.

-Here we have the same code we created in the previous post using slices in to the ```MemoryView``` object.
+Here is the same code we created in the previous post using slices in to the ```MemoryView``` object.

 ```Python